stevomatthews/Spoon-Knife/srt-api-functions-test.md

 Retrieves information about the sender buffer.

 * `sock`: Socket to test
-* `blocks`: written information about buffer blocks in use
+* `blocks`: Written information about buffer blocks in use
-* `bytes`: written information about bytes in use
+* `bytes`: Written information about bytes in use

-This function can be used for diagnostics, especially useful when the socket needs to be closed asynchronously.
+This function can be used for diagnostics.
+It is especially useful when the socket needs to be closed asynchronously.

+<br><br>

+#### srt_close

 ```
 int srt_close(SRTSOCKET u);